NaincyKumariKnoldus/linux-notes/DAY 2: Linux File System.md

 `/srv `: Service is abbreviated as ‘srv‘.
 This directory contains server specific and service related files. \
 `/tmp ` :System’s Temporary Directory, Stores temporary files for user and system, till next boot. \
 `/usr `: stands for User System Resources.
 This directory contains most commands and executables files, libraries and documentation. \
 `/var `: Stands for variable.
 The contents of this file is expected to grow.
-This directory contains logs. \
+This directory contains logs.

+###  What is btrfs?
+Btrfs stands for B Tree File System (computing; Linux).
+Btrfs is a computer storage format that combines a file system based on the copy-on-write principle with a logical volume manager, developed together. btrfs filesystem is used to perform several whole filesystem level tasks, including all the regular filesystem operations like resizing, space stats, label setting/getting, and defragmentation.

+###  What is Unix time sharing?
+Unix is a time sharing OS as its environment provides multiprogramming & multitasking.
+It allows a large number of users to interact concurrently.
+It also brought down the cost of computing capabilities.

+### What is the difference between sbin and /usr/bin?
+Both are the directories.
+It contains root binaries which are executable commands to perform particular tasks.
+Since they are root binaries it requires root privileges to run.
+`/sbin` is a symbolic link to `/usr/bin`.